chaitanya046/chaitanya046.github.io/_pages/about.md

 ---

 Hi There,
-My name is Chaitanya Uttarwar, people often call me Chitti.\n I am a Java tech stack developer with over 2 years of experience. \n I was working with a multinational company back in India.
-Where I contributed, managed and tested a web app.\n My area of expertise are: \n
+My name is Chaitanya Uttarwar, people often call me Chitti.\
+I am a Java tech stack developer with over 2 years of experience. \
+I was working with a multinational company back in India.
+Where I contributed, managed and tested a web app.\
-  *SpringBoot
+My area of expertise are: \

+   - SpringBoot
-  *Amazon AWS
+   - Amazon AWS
-  *RESTful APIs
+   - RESTful APIs
-  *SOAP
+   - SOAP